jaredanderton/FirebaseStorageCacheable/README.md

 }
 ```

-### If you bundle a copy of the file with your app, copy it to the target location - if provided (by defining a bundled file name: `static var bundledFileName: String = "bundled.json"`)
+### If you bundle a copy of the file with your app, copy it to the target location - if provided
 ```swift
 //
 MyCacheableFile.writeFromBundle(onComplete: {